 DotS the definition of age-related hearing loss may vary.
 The (United States) National Institute on Deafness and Other Communication Disorders’ (NIDCD) definition is:

-“Age-related hearing loss (presbycusis) is the loss of hearing that gradually occurs in most of us as we grow older.
-It is one of the most common conditions affecting older and elderly adults”.5
+“Age-related hearing loss (also called presbycusis, pronounced prez-buh-KYOO-sis) is hearing loss that occurs gradually for many of us as we grow older.
+It is one of the most common conditions affecting adults as we age”.5

 Common or Not